Skip to content

 Cumulative premium low-income households pay for the same goods and services

-Calculate cumulative cost of poverty premium — extra low-income households pay for same goods and services.
-Enter years and see the result instantly.
+Calculate the cumulative cost of the poverty premium — what low-income households pay extra for the same goods and services across years.

 What this tool does